Updated: Oct 29, 2021

 Chuck Rose, CIMA

-We live in a time with plenty of distraction.
+We live in a time with plenty of distractions.
 Every once in a while it can help to stop and “tune in” to get back to the foundational basics.
 A financial plan and taking action can leave your family in better shape in just a few key steps.
 The time is now, and the efforts in building a strong financial foundation are well worth it.
 Your family and life are waiting for you to get back to make great memories and leave your mark.
 Let’s discuss five key items to a strong financial foundation along with how to literally give yourself a “bonus” by being in a position to be charitable.

 Protection shouldn’t wait: